lgrzybowski/bwapi/README.md

 __PLEASE NOTE THAT THIS PROJECT IS NOT OFFICIALLY SUPPORTED BY BRANDWATCH__

 A Ruby interface to the Brandwatch V2 API.
-The projects design is modelled on the GitHub Octokit wrapper which can be found here: https://github.com/octokit/octokit.rb.

 ## Documentation
 http://rubydoc.info/gems/bwapi/

 ## Getting Started
 All Brandwatch API calls at present require you to be authenticated, therefore you'll need to create an instance of a client and call login immediately:

 ```ruby